robcarver17/pysystemtrade/DONE_TO_DO.md

 # Release notes

+## Version 0.16.2
+Fixed incorrect calculation of returns over weekends Forecast scalars now only pool across the set of instruments using a given trading rule Changed error handling for empty Rules() objects
+Added TOC to userguide.md file

 ## Version 0.16.1
 Updated to pandas 0.22.0
 Fixed issue #64, #68, #70 and other issues relating to pandas API update breaking correlation matrices